 This is an ultimate guide on choosing the best potty seat (seat reducers) and potty chair for your kids.

 The end goal is very simple; to enlighten you on choosing the appropriate training gear for your child.
-In the process of doing so, I would talk about things to consider when buying potty seat, then go ahead and analyze the top rated potty seat in market as at the time of writing this blog post.
+In the process of doing so, I would talk about things to consider when buying potty chair for toddlers, then went ahead and analyze the top rated potty seat in market as at the time of writing this blog post.

 Potty seats are generally meant for older kids (aged 3+), although some younger kids can commence their potty training with potty seat, generally younger kids (below age of three) would do well with a potty chair.
-And they can easily transition to a potty seat as they grow older.
+And they can easily transition to a seat reducer as they grow older.

-What potty seat does is very simple, it basically reduced the size of the toilet opening so that kids can seat comfortably on the adult toilet without falling into it.
+What seat reducers do is very simple, it basically reduced the size of the toilet opening so that kids can seat comfortably on the adult toilet without falling into it.

 Portable Potty Seats

-This potty seat item has stand the test of time in that, it’s been around for a very long time.
+This item has stand the test of time in that, it’s been around for a very long time.

 A larger percentage of buyers have good things to say about it, and you know what they say about a product standing the test of time with good reviews; it must be a really good product.